Fancy a job in the sun? (not time share!!)

 Indemnified commission is a very attractive and lucrative payment to financial sales and it can range from a couple of hundred pounds to many thousands of pounds, depending upon the type of product and the premium paid by the client, and the best bit is its TAX FREE!!!

 Soon after, I was itching to get to Thailand and I was selling products there, I joined the chambers of commerce and met many wonderful people and travelled to Phuket, Chiang Mai, and had so much fun in Bangkok but that’s another story!

 A word of warning though, there are good brokers and there are bad brokers all over the world, the bad ones will lure you to their country, train you for a few days, promise you an appointment maker that somehow disappears the day you get there, and then give you a phone just after you have arrived and make you call every member of the chamber of commerce who has already been called ten times already, after a month you have had enough and leave, cursing the entire industry I am not naming names, but their name rhymes with ‘The beers!’

 If you are lucky enough to find a good brokerage, you are very lucky, if you find a manager with a banking background with good experience who will feel responsible for you, help you settle in, nurture you, help you make contacts quickly so you are getting paid, and then manage you efficiently, and even take you out occasionally, so you can enjoy a better lifestyle in an exotic country and manage to have enough money to enjoy your adventure, all the better for you!

-If you have a sales background and or a financial background I can personally vouch for John Clarke who is currently recruiting.
+If you have a sales background and or a financial background you can contact BBUG who are currently recruiting.

 To speak to John contact him direct at email@example.com